 1. Prolong Your Life

-A 2010 study released by the Research Society on Alcoholism found that moderate drinkers had a lower overall mortality rate than heavy drinkers or even non-drinkers.
+A 2010 study released by the Research Society on Alcoholism found that middle-aged and older adult moderate drinkers had a lower overall mortality rate than heavy drinkers or even non-drinkers.
 So raise a glass of your favorite uisge beatha and toast to long(er) life!